 THE CERVICAL CURVE, AND SPINAL DEGENERATION

 "The lordotic curve of cervical spine radiographs was measured by analyzing the Cobb angle in 138 consecutive patients in a rheumatology office practice.
 All patients met the ACR criteria for fibromyalgia and complained of moderate to severe neck pain.
 88% of fibromyalgia patients in this study had a straight neck based on measuring the Cobb angle, and 90% had a straight neck (loss of the lordotic curve) by visualizing the lateral view of cervical spine radiographs.
 The cause of the straight cervical spine in fibromyalgia is unknown.
 Speculation of the pathophysiology [cause of fibromyalgia] includes chronic muscle contraction and tightness of other soft tissues."
-From a paper (The Straight Neck in Fibromyalgia) presented by Dr. Robert Katz to the Annual Meeting of the American College of Rheumatology (2013)
+From a paper (The Straight Neck in Fibromyalgia) presented by Dr. Robert Katz at last year's Annual Meeting of the American College of Rheumatology

 "Degenerative changes of the cervical spine are commonly accompanied by a reduction or loss of the segmental or global lordosis, and are often considered to be a cause of neck pain.
 Nonetheless, such changes may also remain clinically silent."
 The opening sentences of a study called The Association Between Cervical Spine Curvature and Neck Pain from the May 2007 issue of The European Spine Journal